FelixPr/Zombicide_shinyapp/readme.md

 https://felixpr.shinyapps.io/ZombieApp/

 ## Do you like board games?
 I do!
 And one of my favorite is Zombicide.
 You don't know this game?
-If you like collaborative strategic games and nice miniatures, you should check it [here!](https://zombicide.com/en/) I personnaly prefer the Black Plague version.
+If you like collaborative strategic games and nice miniatures, you should check it [here!](https://zombicide.com/en/) I personnaly prefer the medieval version called *Black Plague*.
 That's why I'm going to talk about swords and bows, and not about contemporary weapons.

 In this game, you play survivors who try killing zombies.
 Rules are simple: when you attack, **you roll a few dices** and **you kill** a zombie **for every dice which gets the minimum score needed.** The number of dices and the needed score depend on your equipment and your survivors' abilities.
 At some point, you get new weapons, new abilities, and you start wondering if you should use this longbow you just found or if the crossbow is still more effective...